AspieSoft/TerraformCloudflareConfig/readme.md

 I recommend forking this repo and changing the config to your liking.

-> note: you will also need to install the [terraform](https://developer.hashicorp.com/terraform/downloads) cli.
+Note: you will also need to install the [terraform](https://developer.hashicorp.com/terraform/downloads) cli.

 ## Installation